Episodes

 What Your Cat Isn't Saying: The Communication Breakdown You're Missing

 Do you ever feel like your cat is sending mixed signals… or just completely ignoring you?
-In this episode of Cat Talk Radio, Molly DeVoss dives into the communication breakdown between cats and their humans —and what your cat wishes you understood.
-You'll learn: The most commonly misread cat behaviors Subtle body language cues you might be missing Why cats seem to send "contradictory" signals How anthropomorphism leads to confusion and frustration What your cat is actually communicating—and how ...
+In this episode of Cat Talk Radio, Molly DeVoss dives into the communication breakdown between cats and their humans—and what your cat wishes you understood.
+You'll learn: The most commonly misread cat behaviors Subtle body language cues you might be missing Why cats seem to send "contradictory" signals How anthropomorphism leads to confusion and frustration What your cat is actually communicating—an...

 April 1, 2026